kiquetal/go-duckdb-ingester/README.md

 # Prometheus Metrics Collector with DuckDB and Streamlit Integration

+## Architecture Overview

+This project consists of three main components:

-This project provides a solution for collecting Prometheus metrics for specific API proxies, storing them in Parquet files, and analyzing them using DuckDB and Streamlit.
+1. **Go Metrics Collector**: A Go application that queries Prometheus metrics for specified API proxies and stores them in Parquet files
+2. **DuckDB Integration**: Leveraging DuckDB to efficiently query and analyze the Parquet data files
+3. **Streamlit Dashboard**: Interactive visualization layer for exploring and analyzing the collected metrics

 ## Features